CSCfi/allas-cli-utils/README.md

 ## Configuring a-commands

-You can define the default settings that the a-tools use in two files: a_env_conf and .a_tools_cond.
+You can define the default settings that the a-tools use in two files: a_env_conf and .a_tools_conf.
 These settings affect mostly to the a-put data upload command.

 ### 1. a_env_conf